egeloen/IvoryGoogleMapBundle/Resources/doc/index.rst

             // Call parent constructor
             parent::__construct();

-            // Link marker to a center entity
+            // Link circle to a center entity
             $this->center = new Coordinate();
         }